-Accurate estimation of system frequency in real time is a prerequisite for the future smart grid, where the generation, loading and topology will all be dynamically updated.
-We here introduce a unified framework for the estimation of instantaneous frequency in both balanced and unbalanced conditions in a three phase system, in order to consolidate the existing approaches and to provide next generation solutions capable of joint adaptive frequency estimation and system fault identification.
+Adaptive Frequency Estimation in Smart Grid Applications Exploiting noncircularity and widely linear adaptive estimators ccurate estimation of system frequency in real time is a prerequisite for the future smart grid, where the generation, loading, and topology will all be dynamically updated.
+In this article, we introduce a unified framework for the estimation of instantaneous frequency in both balanced and unbalanced conditions in a three-phase system, thus consolidating the existing approaches and providing next-generation solutions capable of joint adaptive frequency estimation and system fault identification.
 This is achieved by employing recent developments in the statistics of complex variables (augmented statistics) and the associated widely linear models, allowing us to benefit from a rigorous account of varying degrees of noncircularity corresponding to different sources of frequency variations.
-The advantages of such an approach are illustrated for both balanced and unbalanced conditions, including voltage sags, harmonics and supply-demand mismatch, all major obstacles for accurate frequency estimation in smart grid.

-WHY FREQUENCY ESTIMATION IN SMART GRID

-Electricity networks are undergoing wholesale changes both from the generation and the user (load) sides.
-Major challenges in this direction are envisaged to be the management of largely increased load levels, due to e.g. charging a large number of Plug In Electric Vehicles (PEV), and the duality between loads and supplies, for instance, when PEVs are used in the 'vehicle to grid' mode to mitigate power shortage and system imbalances.
+The advantages of such an approach are illustrated for both balanced and unbalanced conditions, including voltage sags, harmonics and supply-demand mismatch, all major obstacles for accurate frequency estimation in the smart grid.
+WHY FREQUENCY ESTIMATION IN THE SMART GRID Electricity networks are undergoing wholesale changes both from the generation and the user (load) sides.
+Major challenges in this direction are envisaged to be the management of largely increased load levels, due to e.g., charging a large number of plugin electric vehicles (PEVs), and the duality between loads and supplies, for instance, when PEVs are used in the "vehicle to grid" mode to mitigate power shortage and system imbalances.
 Generation, historically aggregated into large power plants and far from the user, is gradually moving towards being located at the distribution level and based on renewable sources, that is, intrinsically intermittent [1].
-This will require enhanced flexibility of the grid and the ability to accommodate islanding and micro-grids [2, 3].
+This will require enhanced flexibility of the grid and the ability to accommodate islanding and microgrids [2], [3].
+Digital Object Identifier 10.1109/MSP.2012.2183689 Date of publication: 20 August 2012